purusoni/ESC-Group-CCR-Handbook/README.md

     ssh <username>@vortex.ccr.buffalo.edu -o "ServerAliveInterval 60"
     ```

-    `-o "ServerAliveInterval 60"` flag is optional, but recommended, and meant to stop the ssh connection from timing out.
+    > **Note**: `-o "ServerAliveInterval 60"` flag is optional, but recommended, and meant to stop the ssh connection from timing out.

     > **IMPORTANT**: Do NOT run heavy computation on the login/frontend nodes.
 They are meant for editing scripts, moving files, small data transfers, submitting jobs.